rawanmismail/rawanmismail/README.md

 # Hi, I’m Rawan

 <!--Intro--> I’m a Computer Science student focused on software development, with an interest in turning ideas into practical solutions through applied problem-solving.
-🎓 Computer Science student
+<p>🎓 Computer Science student</p>
-🌱 Developing programming fundamentals</ul>
+🌱 Developing programming fundamentals
 📍 Based in the UAE